A Mother-Son Peach Clafoutis

 In this case, however, the beautiful, local ripe peaches that were sitting on the kitchen counter were volunteering.
 You can use any fruit in a clafoutis, really.
 This is an awesome blueprint recipe.
 Full disclosure: I did help with the peeling of the peaches.
 But the rest was all Jack.

 There is just nothing like a peach dessert in July or August.
-Serve it still warm from the oven; you’ll notice that it falls a bit as it cools, which is okay, but it is really nice served still a bit warm, and the cold ice cream is a great contrast to the cake.
+Serve it still warm (but not too hot) from the oven; you’ll notice that it falls a bit as it cools, which is okay, but it is really nice served still a bit warm, and the cold ice cream is a great contrast to the cake.

 Also, this serves 8 to 10 only if everyone shows a little restraint, and gets generous portions of ice cream to go with it.